camaraproject/IoTDeviceManagement/README.md

 Sandbox API Repository to describe, develop, document, and test the IoT Device Management Service API(s).
 The repository does not yet belong to a CAMARA Sub Project.

-* API Repository wiki page: TBD !!
-Update with concrete link when available and delete the task
+* API Repository wiki page: https://lf-camaraproject.atlassian.net/wiki/x/boCeBQ

 ## Scope